 Score 100 or higher (600 on the paper-based test)

 - Score 7.0 or higher

-master's degree from an accredited institution in the United States may be
+master's degree from a US-accredited institution in the United States (or abroad) may be